matafokka/ExcelDarkThemeFix/README.md

 # Installation

+Basically, you just need to install an Add-In.
+You can either stick to the instructions below or google a better guide.

 1. Download `ExcelDarkThemeFix.xlam` and `whitebg.png` files.
+1. "Unblock" Add-In:
+   1. Move the cursor over `ExcelDarkThemeFix.xlam`, click right mouse button and click "Properties".
+   1. At the bottom of the window find "Unblock" checkbox and check it.
+Then click "OK".
+   1. If you don't have this option, please, proceed to the rest of the steps.
 1. Navigate to `%AppData%\Microsoft\AddIns` and put the downloaded files here.
 1. Enable macros:
    1. Open Excel.